What is HELLP syndrome?

-HELLP syndrome often occurs without warning and can be difficult to recognize.
-It can occur without the signs of preeclampsia (which are usually a large increase in blood pressure and protein in the urine).
+HELLP syndrome often occurs without warning and can be hard to recognize.
+It can occur without the signs of preeclampsia.
+(These signs usually include a large increase in blood pressure and protein in the urine.)
 Symptoms of HELLP syndrome include:

 - Vision problems.

 - Pain in the upper right abdomen (liver).

 - Shoulder, neck, and other upper body pain.
 (This pain also starts in the liver.)

 HELLP syndrome can be dangerous for both you and your baby.
 If you have these symptoms, you need emergency medical treatment.